thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 - Explain what an HTTP request is.
 - Explain what an HTTP response is.
 - Diagram HTTP request-response cycle.
-- Send HTTP requests and receive HTTP responses.
+- Send HTTP requests and receive HTTP responses for HTML.
 - Explain what JSON is.
 - Explain why JSON is useful.
+- Send HTTP requests and receive HTTP responses for JSON.

 ## What's HTTP?